keithbuhler/keithbuhler.github.io/quotebook.md

 ## History

-1. The concentrated activity which had begun at the Emperor's headquarters in the morning and had started the whole movement that followed was like the first movement of the main wheel of a large tower clock.
+> The concentrated activity which had begun at the Emperor's headquarters in the morning and had started the whole movement that followed was like the first movement of the main wheel of a large tower clock.
 One wheel slowly moved, another was set in motion, and a third, and wheels began to revolve faster and faster, levers and cogwheels to work, chimes to play, figures to pop out, and the hands to advance with regular motion as a result of all that activity.
 Just as in the mechanism of a clock, so in the mechanism of the military machine, an impulse once given leads to the final result; and just as indifferently quiescent till the moment when motion is transmitted to them are the parts of the mechanism which the impulse has not yet reached.
 Wheels creak on their axles as the cogs engage one another and the revolving pulleys whirr with the rapidity of their movement, but a neighboring wheel is as quiet and motionless as though it were prepared to remain so for a hundred years; but the moment comes when the lever catches it and obeying the impulse that wheel begins to creak and joins in the common motion the result and aim of which are beyond its ken.
 Just as in a clock, the result of the complicated motion of innumerable wheels and pulleys is merely a slow and regular movement of the hands which show the time, so the result of all the complicated human activities of 160,000 Russians and French- all their passions, desires, remorse, humiliations, sufferings, outbursts of pride, fear, and enthusiasm- was only the loss of the battle of Austerlitz, the so-called battle of the three Emperors- that is to say, a slow movement of the hand on the dial of human history.
 (Tolstoy, War and Peace, Book 3, Chapter 11)

 ## Ethics

-“[Ethical problems] that are familiar in everyday discussions, and which range from idle bits of gossip about this or that man's character to prolonged and serious discussions of international politics” (1963a, v).
+>“[Ethical problems] that are familiar in everyday discussions, and which range from idle bits of gossip about this or that man's character to prolonged and serious discussions of international politics” (1963a, v).
 C. L. Stevenson

 ## Genesis

-5. Let me hear and understand how in the beginning Thou made the heaven and the earth.
+> Let me hear and understand how in the beginning Thou made the heaven and the earth.
 Genesis 1:1 Moses wrote this; he wrote and departed—passed hence from You to You.
 Nor now is he before me; for if he were I would hold him, and ask him, and would adjure him by You that he would open unto me these things, and I would lend the ears of my body to the sounds bursting forth from his mouth.
 And should he speak in the Hebrew tongue, in vain would it beat on my senses, nor would anything touch my mind; but if in Latin, I should know what he said.
 But whence should I know whether he said what was true?
 But if I knew this even, should I know it from him?
 Verily within me, within in the chamber of my thought, Truth, neither Hebrew, nor Greek, nor Latin, nor barbarian, without the organs of voice and tongue, without the sound of syllables, would say, He speaks the truth, and I, immediately assured of it, confidently would say unto that man of Yours, You speak the truth.
 As, then, I cannot inquire of him, I beseech You—You, O Truth, full of whom he spoke truth—You, my God, I beseech, forgive my sins; and do Thou, who gave to that Your servant to speak these things, grant to me also to understand them.

 ## Nature, anthropocentric and non-anthropocentric

-"I have in mind here the classical view that the distinctive value of humanity lies in our possession of nous.
+> "I have in mind here the classical view that the distinctive value of humanity lies in our possession of nous.
 Nous is standardly translated as ‘mind’ or ‘intellect,’ but it is important that these terms  be understood in a non-Cartesian way.
 Nous for the Greeks is something that exists in the cosmos  at large, independently of human thought.
 As such it is both the eternal Mind or Consciousness that orders the cosmos, and the rational structure of the cosmos that is eternally apprehended by this Mind.
 Variations of this view can be found in Anaxagoras, Plato (the Demiurge), Aristotle (the Prime Mover), the Stoics (the Logos), and Plotinus (Intellect).

-On this view, human nous is simply our local participation in the eternal divine Nous.
+> On this view, human nous is simply our local participation in the eternal divine Nous.
 In this respect the term nous functions more like ‘reason’ than ‘mind’; each of us partakes of Nous, but we do not collectively possess multiple nous-es (at least until Plotinus—although even his view, which posits a plurality of intellects, remains decidedly non-Cartesian).

-Importantly, non-human nature also participates in Nous, although in a different way.
+>Importantly, non-human nature also participates in Nous, although in a different way.
 It does so because processes of natural growth, development, and reproduction consist in the realization of natural forms, which in turn already exist in full actuality as the objects of the divine intellect.

-Any such natural process is thus a way in which nature participates, in a non-cognitive way, in the eternal actuality of Nous.
+>Any such natural process is thus a way in which nature participates, in a non-cognitive way, in the eternal actuality of Nous.
 This is a view that was adumbrated by Aristotle and developed systematically by Plotinus."
 (David Bradshaw)

 ## Prayer

 1. "Seek the kingdom, by acquiring virtue, by praying, and hard work.
 In this way, acquire love, patience, peace, and become like God." -- Father Michael, St. George Orthodox Church, Hesperia

+## Censorship, banning books

+"One of the curious things about banning books is that the only way for you to have an opinion on whether the banning was a good idea or not is to read the book.
+Which you cannot do if it is banned.

+So you must delegate the reading of the banned book to someone else whose intellect and psyche is presumably less impressionable than yours, and then you must accept their opinion without question.

+This willing delegation of the power to police thought is the reason book banning and totalitarianism have appeared historically as two peas in a pod."
+[Huffington Post](http://www.huffingtonpost.com/entry/silencing-milo_us_586f3975e4b0eb9e49bfba52)